htcf/docs/docs/using/getstarted.md

 ### GPUs

 The HTCF currently has a small number of GPUs, currently 6 NVIDIA A100 80GB and 2 V100 32GB.
+The default time limit of a GPU job is set to 8 hours.

 A GPU is accessible using the following slurm parameters: